Research must serve the world, not just the academy.

 03 — Principles

-The CEO and the scholar need not be different people.
 The rigor of academic inquiry makes for better business decisions, and the urgency of enterprise keeps research honest and relevant.

 For Press & Event Organizers